 How much should you spend on a wedding gift, and is a cash alternative ok?
 We reveal all...

-The upcoming wedding of Prince Harry and Meghan Markle has sent the whole nation into a frenzy, and with the wedding season kicking of this month, guests across the country will be asking themselves the same questions: how much should I spend on a gift and is it okay to give cash?
+Wedding season is back and guests across the country will be asking themselves the same questions as every year: how much should I spend on a gift and is it okay to give cash?

-Here at Hitachi, we have investigated this modern day gifting dilemma and pulled together some ideas to take the stress out of wedding gift giving so you can just relax and enjoy the day.
+Here at Hitachi Personal Finance, we have investigated this modern day gifting dilemma and pulled together some ideas to take the stress out of wedding gift giving so you can just relax and enjoy the day.

 Especially in today’s climate, not everyone can afford to splash the cash as readily as they would like.
 However being generous comes in different forms - it’s not about how much you spend but how you spend it.
 On average in the UK, we spend about £44 per person on a wedding present, versus the happy couple's expectation of just £30.

 Under 25’s are the least 'generous', spending around £20, whereas the over 65s are prepared to spend a whopping £100 or more!
-However it’s good news for wedding guests on a tight budget as almost a quarter of would-be brides and grooms don’t expect a gift or cash at all…just smiles all around on their big day.
+However it’s good news for wedding guests on a tight budget as almost a quarter of would-be brides and grooms don’t expect a gift or cash at all… just everyone there to share their special day.

 Sometimes it's easier to gift cash if you don’t have the time to pop out and pick up a present, or if you don’t want to restrict the couple to a certain shop with a gift voucher.
 In today’s society, many couples already share a house together, so are likely to have everything that was once traditionally gifted to a newlywed couple.
 Plus, more and more couples are now taking on the modern approach to wedding gifts and asking their guests for a small monetary contribution towards their honeymoon with a quirky poem being sent out with their invitations to let their guests know in advance of the big day.
 All in all, it's usually perfectly acceptable to opt for cash.